samsung-cnct/k2/CONTRIBUTING.md

 ## Getting Started

 * Make sure you have a [GitHub account](https://github.com/signup/free)
-* Open a github issue for your issue, assuming one does not already exist.
+* Open a GitHub issue for your issue, assuming one does not already exist
-  * Please search the open issues to see if this is already reported.
+  * Please search the open issues to see if this is already reported
-  * Clearly describe the issue including steps to reproduce when it is a bug.
+  * Clearly describe the issue including steps to reproduce when it is a bug
 * Fork the repository on GitHub

 ### Looking for an easy way to get started? ###
 We label easy to complete issues as 'Help Wanted'.
 These issues require minimal context for kraken-lib and shouldn't require too much time.
 If you do start working on one of these let us know by assigning this issue to yourself or commenting on the issue so we can prevent multiple people working on it and help you out.